Sunday, June 29, 2014

 Good Old CG5 (and a Little RSpecing)

-Plenty of y’all like the Celestron CG5, muchachos; even members of the “An A-P Mach 1 is the minimum mount for astrophotography” crowd admit it was a pretty good little GEM (German Equatorial Mount) for a little money.
+Plenty of y’all liked the Celestron CG5, muchachos; even members of the “An A-P Mach 1 is the minimum mount for astrophotography” crowd admit it was a pretty good little GEM (German Equatorial Mount) for very little money.
 But it still doesn't get all the credit it deserves.
 Mainly for being the mount that gave plenty of near-cast-off 1980s and 1990s SCTs a second lease on life.

 Howsomeever, I come here not just to praise the CG5.
 No matter how fondly we remember Celestron’s first popularly priced go-to GEM—it was superseded last year by the new VX—it was not perfect.
 Not hardly.
 And reviewing some of those imperfections may help elucidate the situation regarding the VX, which—surprise—ain’t perfect either.